Here, we explain the duty of care that you owe to your remote workers and how you can meet it in just 5 simple steps.

 Under Singapore law, this duty of care is dealt with under the:

 - various guidelines set by the Workplace Safety and Health Council (WSH).

 The laws require you, as an employer, to provide a safe and healthy workplace for your employees.
 And “workplace” is broadly defined to mean any premises where the employees work, not just office space.
 Hence, home offices are also covered and considered as a location other than our offices.

 - Take reasonably practicable measures to ensure the safety and health of employees at their workplaces; and

-- Proactively identify and mitigate risks and hazards at the workplaces.
+- Proactively identify and mitigate risks and hazards at the workplace.

-What are consequences would I face if I fail in my duty?
+What consequences would I face if I failed in my duty?

 It goes without saying that employers will be held legally liable if they fail to take reasonably practicable measures to protect their employees’ health and safety.